iraycd/odoo-xmlrpc-ts/README.md

 You can configure custom HTTP agents for advanced network configurations such as custom SSL settings, or connection pooling:

+> **Note**: Odoo doesn't support HTTPS natively.
+For production deployments, place Odoo behind a reverse proxy (Nginx/Apache) with SSL termination.
+The agent configuration below is useful when connecting to such HTTPS-enabled Odoo instances.

 ```typescript
 import { OdooClient } from 'odoo-xmlrpc-ts';
 import https from 'node:https';